confluentinc/cli/internal/pkg/flink/CONTRIBUTING.md

 You can then open the coverage.html file from the repository root in your browser to see the coverage report for each file.

 ### Generating Mocks
 We have generated mocked as we need them.
-We will probably eventually write a make target to generate all mocks.
-For now, to generate a new mock, you need to run a command like this:
+We have a make target for controllers, store and client.
+You can look at the mock_generator.go file as an exampple if you need to mock other things.

 ```
-mockgen -package=mock -destination application_controller_mock github.com/confluentinc/flink-sql-client/pkg/controller ApplicationControllerInterface
+make generate-mocks
 ```

 More info on how to generate mocks: https://github.com/golang/mock